Easy meals that don’t sacrifice taste and health are the best meals, right?!

 -

 Meanwhile, in a blender, combine the reserved beans, broth and 1/3 cup grated cheese till smooth.
 Add this to the skillet and stir through.
+Return the sausage to the skillet.
 Add the finely sliced kale and let the warmth of the broth soften and warm the kale through.

 -